PSD2 & Instant Payment Basics – Strong Customer Authentication (SCA)

 In our previous infographic in this series, we introduced the new principles from PSD2 (Payment Services Directive 2) and Instant Payment.
 In this article, we will discuss one aspect of PSD2 that has a direct impact on merchants: Strong Customer Authentication (SCA) for payments.

-As of September 14, 2019, merchants will have to adapt to SCA, which aims to increase payment security and protect sensitive consumer payment data.
+As of January 1st, 2021, merchants will have to adapt to SCA, which aims to increase payment security and protect sensitive consumer payment data.
+Each country will transpose the EU law locally, starting with a full enforcement or gradually.

 What are the characteristics of SCA?